neuroinformatics-unit/spikewrap/README.md

 or, to also install developer dependencies

 `pip install -e .[dev]`

 or if using the zsh shell

 `pip install -e ".[dev]"`

 After installation, the module can be imported with `import swc_ephys`.

 #### Running on the HPC

 Currently, sorting is required to run on the SWC HPC with access to `/ceph/neuroinformatics`.
-This allows KiloSort to be run, which have NVIDIA GPU as a requirement.

 To connect and run on the HPC (e.g. from Windows, macOS or Linux terminal):

 `ssh username@ssh.swc.ucl.ac.uk`

 `ssh hpc-gw`1

 The first time using, it is necessary to steup and install `swc_ephys`.
-It is strongly recommended to make a new conda environment on the HPC, before installing `swc_ephys` as above.
+It is strongly recommended to make a new conda environment on the HPC, before installing `swc_ephys`.

 `module load miniconda`

 `conda create --name swc_ephys python=3.10`

 `conda activate swc_ephys`

-and install swc_ephys and it's dependencies
+and install swc_ephys and it's dependencies:

 `mkdir ~/git-repos`

 `cd ~/git-repos`

 `git clone https://github.com/JoeZiminski/swc_ephys.git`

 `cd swc_ephys`

 `pip install -e .`

-Finally, to run the pipeline, create a script to run the pipeline or call from the command line interface (see below) and call it from the HPC, after requesting a GPU node
+Before running, it is necessary to request use of a GPU node on the HPC to run spike sorting with KiloSort.
+To run preprocessing and spike sorting, create a script using the API or call from the command line interface (instructions below).

-`srun -p gpu --gres=gpu:2 --mem=50000 --pty bash -i` `module load miniconda`
+`srun -p gpu --gres=gpu:2 --mem=50000 --pty bash -i`

+`module load miniconda`

 `conda activate swc_ephys`

 `python my_pipeline_script.py`

 ## Quick Start Guide